Greece just legalized same-sex marriage. Will other Orthodox countries join them any time soon?

 Bulgaria’s constitution explicitly prohibits the recognition of same-sex marriage.
 Amending the constitution requires a two-thirds majority in parliament on three consecutive votes.
 Such a scenario seems remote.

-Smith reported from Pittsburgh and Litvinova from Tallin, Estonia.
-Associated Press writers Jovana Gec in Belgrade, Serbia; Yuras Karmanau in Tallin; Stephen McGrath in Bucharest, Romania; Illia Novikov in Kyiv, Ukraine; and Veselin Toshkov in Sofia, Bulgaria, contributed to this report.
+Smith reported from Pittsburgh and Litvinova from Tallinn, Estonia.
+Associated Press writers Jovana Gec in Belgrade, Serbia; Yuras Karmanau in Tallinn; Stephen McGrath in Bucharest, Romania; Illia Novikov in Kyiv, Ukraine; and Veselin Toshkov in Sofia, Bulgaria, contributed to this report.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.